Los Amantes del Alba (The Lovers of the Dawn)

 • In Sydney, Guillermo hosts an exclusive pop-up art exhibit showcasing his latest work, drawing the city’s creative elite and hinting at his rising international reputation.

-• In Brisbane, Guillermo and Tamara attend a contemporary art and textile design fusion event, where their chemistry surprises the local creative scene and hints at their expanding secret relationship.
+• In Brisbane, Tamara and Guillermo attend a contemporary art and textile design fusion event, where their chemistry surprises the local creative scene and hints at their expanding secret relationship.

 Act 2: Tensiones crecientes (Rising Tensions)